-- 1. Write out two possible applications that follow from your study of this passage. - 2.
+1. Write out two possible applications that follow from your study of this passage.

+- 1. I will memorize 1 Peter 2: 15, "For such is the will of God that by doing right you may silence the ignorance of foolish men." - 2.
+I will claim the promise of 1 Peter 3:12, "For the eyes of the Lord are upon the righteous, and His ears attend to their prayer, but the face of the Lord is against the those who do evil." - 2.
 Choosing one of these applications, write out the following: - a.
+Describe your plan for putting this into action (give dates, actions and people involved).

+Open answer - example: I will memorize 1 Peter 2:15 this week.

-Describe your plan for putting this into action (give dates, actions and people involved). - b.
-Note a Christian friend that you will ask to hold you accountable to follow through on this application. - c.
+b.
+Note a Christian friend that you will ask to hold you accountable to follow through on this application.

+My wife.

+c.
 Take a moment to ask God to help you follow through on this application and see real change in your life.